Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Hardware Experiments

 We tested the ability of our control scheme to track aggressive trajectories with a quadrotor hardware platform.
 Our platform uses ROSFlight\footnote{\url{rosflight.org}} as its onboard FCU.
 To estimate the state of the quadrotor, we flew the vehicle in a room set up with an Optitrack\footnote{\url{optitrack.com}} motion capture system.
 The control parameters we used were $\mathbf{W}_e = \text{diag}(0.5, 0.5, 0.5, 0.2, 0.2, 0.2, 0.1, 0.1, 0.1)$, $\mathbf{W}_f = \text{diag}(0.1, 0.1, 0.3)$, and $\mathbf{K}_r = \text{diag}(5, 5, 5)$.

 We tested two aggressive trajectories.
-The first was a 1.4 m diameter circle with a period of 0.45 s, and with a commanded heading of 0.
+The first was a 1.4 m diameter circle with a period of 2.2 s, and with a commanded heading of 0.
 The results are shown in Figure \ref{fig:hw_circles}.
 After the trajectory time started at about 32 seconds, the quadrotor quickly converged to the trajectory and was able to track it well throughout the run.
+The oscillatory error in height is likely caused by inaccurate modeling of the mixing matrix $\mathbf{M}$.

 The second trajectory was a hand-designed 5th degree B-spline that started and ended in the same position with no initial or terminal velocity and acceleration.
 The trajectory was a large loop in the $yz$-plane whose required acceleration at the top of the loop is so high that the quadrotor must point its rotors downwards by doing a flip in order to track it.
 Figure \ref{fig:flip_timelapse} shows a time lapse of the trajectory and Figure \ref{fig:hw_flip} shows the results.
 The quadrotor tracked the $y$ and $z$ position fairly well through most of the trajectory, and was completely upside-down just before 30 seconds.
 After it completed the majority of the maneuver it deviated from the commanded trajectory for a moment.
 This effect could likely be reduced by further refining the trajectory to ensure dynamic feasibility and/or tuning of the control parameters.